-Millions of Americans do not believe Joe Biden received 80 million votes for president.
+Millions of Americans do not believe Joe Biden was elected president.
 Every election until now reported results and every citizen accepted that those results were accurate.
-How did we get to a point where millions of us do not believe what has been reported?
+How did we get to a point where millions of us do not believe what has been proven over and over?

-Because while you were teaching students to not believe fake stories, the President was teaching Americans to not believe true stories.
+Because while you were teaching students to not believe fake stories, Donald Trump was teaching Americans to not believe true stories.

 Beginning five years ago, Donald Trump criticized the media, targeting specific people, networks, and papers.
 Initially, he picked on the New York Times and CNN.
 Now, even Fox News is on his hit list (see an article here).
-Originally, almost all news sources were called “fake news” by the President.
+Originally, almost all news sources were called “fake news” by the former President.
 Then they became enemies of the American people.
-Attacking the press has been a key part of his presidency since the early days.
+Attacking the press was a key part of his presidency from the early days.

 MISUSING THE WORD “FAKE”